 This is a question we hear a lot.
 The answer is important, so we thought we’d add it to the website.

 Right now, the biggest answer to the question is: international shipping still hasn’t returned to normal since the pandemic began.
 Its hard to find any suitable material to work with.

 Beside, this isn’t a simple wholesale-to-retail operation.
 We’re actively farming and testing this material and this takes time.
 We maintain each batch of the rock in an isolated, fish-free system.
 We routinely inspect and clean the material, and incubate it in reef conditions with live peppermint shrimp to make sure no Aiptasia make it through.

 More importantly, we also test each batch using DNA sequencing.
 This is why it isn’t ready yet.

 It’s also why we can’t just sell any of the rock we’re currently holding, until we get a clean test report for it.
-At present we’re maintaining rubble in seven dedicated systems, and awaiting for test results on several of these.
+At any point in time our systems are full of sand or rubble, awaiting test results.

 We’re sorry for the inevitable delays this introduces, but remain committed to providing tested, certified, pathogen and parasite-free live rock for the saltwater aquarium hobby.
 We hope this post explains the reason for these delays.